 Decision making in the approach to innovative thinking

 I also want to say here that I go out of my way to acknowledge my deficiencies and team with people who complement my capabilities.
 I am not a finance wiz.
 I do not plan, ever, to spend 10,000 hours playing with numbers.
 Not in physics and not in finance.
-I recognize the importance of both, I understand the basic principles and the language, and I rapidly find someone who LOVES numbers to work with me to make sense of that aspect of the world.
+I recognize the importance of both, I understand the basic principles and the language of numbers.
+When I start a new leadership job, I rapidly find someone who LOVES numbers to help me make sense of that aspect of the world.
 In other words, we don’t need to possess all the tools ourselves.
-We do need to understand what it takes to make a good decision and make sure the elements are in place in a credible way, and that we trust the data (or at least, know what data to trust and what data not to trust).
+We do need to understand what it takes to make a good decision.
+We need to make sure the elements are in place in a credible way, and that we trust the data (or at least, know what data to trust and what data not to trust).

-My primary motivation is the continuous improvement of anything I am involved in.
+My primary motivation for innovative thinking comes from my need to continuously improve everything I am involved in.
 I ask how I can improve it, make it better.
 Now, that is not limited to products or processes, which has caused me some consternation in my career.
 I ask about things like, why do we still use industrial age measurements?
-How can we reinvent education?
+How can we reinvent learning?
 Why don’t the executives of a firm understand that their strategy has derailed?

 Those questions lead to others, questions like:

 - What perception filters are people using that make them believe the status quo is OK?

 - How do I craft a perspective that will inspire a decision-maker to move?

 I personally ask myself all the time how I can improve my approach to intransigence.
 I find managers who have set ways, refuse to be transparent about their reasoning, and play the power card which is frustrating and destructive.
 Those who want to revitalize a business need to embrace people who are willing to make others uncomfortable, to take risks.